e2nIEE/pandapower/doc/powerflow/ac_3ph.rst

 Asymmetric Power Flow using power-grid-model
 --------------------------------------------

-The same function mentioned in `Balanced AC Power Flow using power-grid-model`_, ie. `pandapower.run.runpp_pgm()` can be used for asymmetric power flow calculation.
+The same function mentioned in :ref:`Balanced AC Power Flow using power-grid-model <_PGMPF>`, ie. `pandapower.run.runpp_pgm()` can be used for asymmetric power flow calculation.
 The argument `symmetric=False` should be set for this purpose.